Skip navigation

 Hereditary spherocytic anemia

-Hereditary spherocytic anemia is a rare disorder of the surface layer (membrane) of red blood cells.
+Hereditary spherocytic anemia is a rare disease of the surface layer (cell membrane) of red blood cells.
 It leads to red blood cells that are shaped like spheres, and premature breakdown of red blood cells (hemolytic anemia).

 Causes

-This disorder is caused by a defective gene.
-The defect results in an abnormal red blood cell membrane.
+This disease is caused by a genetic variation.
+The variant gene results in an abnormal red blood cell membrane.
 The affected cells have a smaller surface area for their volume than normal red blood cells, and can break open easily.

 The anemia can vary from mild to severe.
-In severe cases the disorder may be found in early childhood.
-In mild cases it may go unnoticed until adulthood.
+In severe cases, the disease may be found in early childhood.
+In mild cases, it may go unnoticed until adulthood.

-This disorder is most common in people of northern European descent, but it has been found in all races.
+This disease is most common in people of northern European descent, but it has been found in all races.

 Symptoms